Lei-Ding07/Word_Debias_DeSIP/README.md

 Evaluation folder and notebook calculate result for experiments section.

 Document DownStreamTasks contains code for training the downstream task, including POS, POS chunking and NER.

+This work was supported by the Economic and Social Research Council (ESRC ES/T012382/1) and the Social Sciences and Humanities Research Council (SSHRC 2003-
+2019-0003) under the scheme of the Canada-UK Artificial Intelligence Initiative.
+The project title is BIAS: Responsible AI for Gender and Ethnic Labour Market Equality